 - A continuous bug bounty running “over the top” to pick up emerging vulnerabilities not yet reflected in the methodologies used in (1) and (2)

 The result would be an authentically multi-dimensional approach to risk reduction:

-With this understanding, it’s easy to see that bug bounty and pen testing are highly complementary.
+With this understanding, it’s easy to see that point-in-time pen testing and continuous bug bounty are highly complementary.
 And that’s where the Bugcrowd Security Knowledge Platform™ plays a unique role.

 Pen testing was invented in the 1970s, and it shows.
 Many external providers still approach pen testing as a consulting engagement, which leads to delays, noise, added cost, and low-impact results for use cases that go beyond compliance checkboxes.
 For internal pen testing teams, finding the right talent to achieve even minimal goals can be very difficult.
 In either case, pen tests have always been done in silos, with findings often disappearing into a black hole.